TS-Reasoner: Domain-Oriented Time Series Inference Agents for Reasoning and Automated Analysis

-\paragraph{Time Series Analysis Tasks and Foundation Models} Classical time series analysis encompasses key tasks such as forecasting~\cite{10.1145/3580305.3599533}, imputation~\cite{tashiro2021csdi}, classification~\cite{cnn_1}, and anomaly detection~\cite{xu2021anomaly}, each serving unique purposes across various domains.
-Traditionally, these tasks were addressed by dedicated models optimized for specific purposes, resulting in a fragmented approach.
-Inspired by the emergence of LLMs, there has been a shift toward general-purpose time series foundation models~\cite{woounified, liu2024moirai}.
-LLMTime~\cite{gruver2024large} encoded time series as strings, while TimeLLM~\cite{jin2023time} and TimeMoE~\cite{Time-MoE} converted time series into language representations through alignment.
-TEMPO~\cite{cao2023tempo} incorporated decomposition techniques and prompt design, enabling generalization to unseen data and multimodal scenarios.
-Additionally, Chronos~\citep{ansari2024chronos} employed scaling and quantization techniques for embedding time series.
-These models are pre-trained on diverse datasets to handle multiple preset tasks.
-However, they still operate under predefined task definitions, limiting their ability to perform complex and compositional reasoning.
-In addition, they lack the flexibility to adapt to intricate scenarios that require a deeper understanding of task instructions and the composition of different tasks or concepts.
+\paragraph{Traditional Time Series Tasks and Foundation Models} Classical time series analysis encompasses key tasks such as forecasting~\citep{10.1145/3580305.3599533}, imputation~\citep{tashiro2021csdi}, classification~\citep{cnn_1}, and anomaly detection~\citep{xu2021anomaly}, each serving unique purposes across domains.
+Traditionally, these tasks were addressed by dedicated models optimized for specific objectives, resulting in a fragmented modeling landscape.
+Inspired by advances in LLMs, recent work has proposed general-purpose time series foundation models~\citep{woounified, liu2024moirai}.
+LLMTime~\citep{gruver2024large} encodes time series as strings, while TimeLLM~\citep{jin2023time} and TimeMoE~\citep{Time-MoE} align time series with language representations.
+TEMPO~\citep{cao2023tempo} combines decomposition and prompt design to enable generalization to unseen data, and Chronos~\citep{ansari2024chronos} leverages scaling and quantization for efficient embedding.
+While these models handle multiple preset tasks within a unified architecture, they remain constrained by fixed task definitions and lack support for procedural, compositional inference involving dynamic task composition and constraint reasoning.